weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 ### Collections of all `False` or all `True` bits

-* `0` is a sequence of `False` bits whose type is determinted by the context.
+* `0` is a sequence of `False` bits whose type is determined by the context.
   ```sh
   labs::LanguageBasics::LanguageBasics> 0 : [12]
   0x000
   ```
-* `zero` is an arbitrary collection of `False` bits whose type is determinted by the context.
+* `zero` is an arbitrary collection of `False` bits whose type is determined by the context.
   ```sh
   labs::LanguageBasics::LanguageBasics> zero: ([8], [4])
   (0x00, 0x0)
   ```
-  Here we produce an order pair of a 0 octext and a 0 nibble.
+  Here we produce an order pair of a 0 octet and a 0 nibble.
 * `~0` and `~zero` produce all `True` bits correspondingly.